 The Bogart family moved to 79 East 56th Street in 1925, staying there until 1931.
 Their home was next to the Drake Hotel, which had been built in 1926.
 The hotel was a 21-floor structure with 495 rooms, boasting "automatic refrigeration" in the 1920s while many high-end apartment buildings in Manhattan today still have windows half-filled with air conditioning units.

 The Drake Hotel was sold in 2006 and demolished the following year.
 432 Park Avenue was built in its place, opening in 2015 as the second tallest building in New York City, the third tallest in the United States, and the tallest residential building in the Western Hemisphere.
 Building heights typically include masts, spires, antennas, etc. If measured by roof height, 432 Park Avenue is the tallest building in New York City by 8.5 meters and second only to the Willis Tower (formerly the Sears Tower) in Chicago for tallest building in the U.S.

 432 Park Avenue has 88 floors above ground, with the top occupied floor at 392.1 meters or 1,286 feet, and the roof at 425.5 meters or 1,396 feet.
 Its footprint is about 3,100 square meters or 33,000 square feet, so just about 56 meters or 182 feet on a side, making it an extremely narrow building for its height.
 Each floor has six 100-square-foot windows per face.

-The building's condominium units will range from a studio of 32.6 square meters or 351 square feet to a penthouse with six bedrooms, seven bathrooms, a library, and more, which will go for $95 million.
+The building's condominium units range from a studio of 32.6 square meters or 351 square feet to a penthouse with six bedrooms, seven bathrooms, a library, and more, which goes for $95 million.

 43 East 25th Street near Madison Square Park 1926–1927